jdlib/deepdive/Motivation.md

 And the resulting code is dense, clean and easy to read, therefore improves maintainability of the test code.

-## What Deep Dive brings to the party
+## What DeepDive brings to the party

 #### 1. Basic Assertions
 Like `org.junit.Assert` or `org.testng.Assert` it provides a [basic set of assertion methods](UserGuide.md#user-content-basic).